apache/airflow/docs/apache-airflow/core-concepts/auth-manager.rst

 Next Steps
 ^^^^^^^^^^

-Once you have created a new executor class implementing the :class:`~airflow.auth.managers.base_auth_manager.BaseAuthManager` interface, you can configure Airflow to use it by setting the ``core.auth_manager`` configuration value to the module path of your auth manager:
+Once you have created a new auth manager class implementing the :class:`~airflow.auth.managers.base_auth_manager.BaseAuthManager` interface, you can configure Airflow to use it by setting the ``core.auth_manager`` configuration value to the module path of your auth manager:

 .. code-block:: ini